xelema/Telegram-Drive-Split-Part/README.md

 ###  Key Features

 *   **Unlimited Cloud Storage**: Utilizing Telegram's generous cloud infrastructure.
+*   **No 2 GB File Limit**: Files of any size are uploaded in 2 GB parts and rebuilt into the original file on download.
 *   **High Performance Grid**: Virtual scrolling handles folders with thousands of files instantly.
 *   **Auto-Updates**: Seamless updates for Windows, macOS, and Linux.
 *   **Media Streaming**: Stream video and audio files directly without downloading.